pfsense/docs/source/highavailability/index.rst

 ----

-Common Address Redundancy Protocol (**CARP**) is used by multiple nodes to “share” a :doc:`Virtual IP address </firewall/virtual-ip-address-feature-comparison>` between multiple nodes in such a way that if the preferred node fails, another will take over seamlessly.
+Common Address Redundancy Protocol (**CARP**) is used by multiple nodes to "share" a :doc:`Virtual IP address </firewall/virtual-ip-address-feature-comparison>` between multiple nodes in such a way that if the preferred node fails, another will take over seamlessly.
 `CARP <http://en.wikipedia.org/wiki/Common_Address_Redundancy_Protocol>`__